NationalBankBelgium/ngx-form-errors/README.md

 		formErrorsMessageService.addErrorMessages({
 			required: "Field is required",
 			minlength: "Min length is 5",
-			pattern: "Field must contain at least one uppercase, one lowercase, and one number" });
+			"fooField.pattern": "Field must contain at least one uppercase, one lowercase, and one number" });

 		// optionally, add the field names to the NgxFormErrorsMessageService
 		// so you can display this name in the validation message instead of the real field name! formErrorsMessageService.addFieldNames({
-			foo: "Dummy foo field"
+			fooField: "Dummy foo field"
 		});
 	}
 }